AbdeslamBekraoui/PyChalenges/README.md

 ### Cows and Bulls

-A word-based game where you try to guess a hidden word and receive hints in the form of "cows" and "bulls."
+A word-based game where you try to guess a four digit number and receive hints in the form of "cows" and "bulls."

 ### Rock Paper Scissors